 And, in my opinion, plenty of GPT sites like Branded Surveys and Kashkick pay way more per survey and actually pay cash.
 If you enjoy answering surveys for cash, stick with these types of sites and skip apps like Lucktastic.

 The final way to earn tokens on Lucktastic is to consistently play scratch cards on the app and to invite your friends.

 Lucktastic pays 1,000 tokens for every friend you refer.
 The app also uses a streak-based reward system to encourage you to use the app everyday.
 Here’s how the payments work:

 - Day 4 – 500 tokens.

 - Day 5 – Mystery reward (probably lackluster if I’m being honest, no mystery here).

-Like InboxDollars, I have a sneaking suspicion that while Lucktastic hands out money pretty freely when you first download the app, it gets mysteriously harder to ever reach $10.
+As with sites like InboxDollars, I have a sneaking suspicion that Lucktastic hands out money pretty freely when you first download the app but that it gets mysteriously harder to ever reach $10.

 This entire formula means that without striking it big, it’s not realistic to grind your way through to rewards.

 Unlike other beermoney apps that pay small amounts of cash for your time, I don’t think it’s all too easy to ever cash out your tokens in the first place.

 In my opinion, Lucktastic isn’t legit because it makes it seem like you can easily earn cash and gift cards by playing scratch tickets.
 In reality, the app makes it almost impossible to cash out.
 And it’s impossible to know what the larger sweepstake odds are and if Lucktastic is even paying out its players.